Sabaoon96/RootFindingAlgorithms/README.md

-### Algorithm to find roots of an equation using the bisection method:
+## Newton & Bisection Method Algorithms

-- Edit the root_finding.py file
+- Edit whichever method files you'd like to test.
-- Give it your own function to find roots of
+- Give it your own function / equation to find roots of.
-- You may alter the interval as well
+- You may alter the interval and the tolerance levels as well.